clout86/pakemon-love-bettercap/README.md

 # imma fork!
 this is a fork of https://github.com/notnullgames/pakemon-love-bettercap

-theres a lot of extra utilites and display windows that are being dsiplayed/used.
+theres a lot of extra utilites and display windows that are not being dsiplayed/used.

 still WIP migration from:  https://github.com/clout86/the-read-team/tree/main/planet_rendor